 Curriculum

-to combine the results of two or more queries into a single result set.
+In this tutorial, you will learn how to use the SQL Server UNION to combine the results of two or more queries into a single result set.

-statements into a single result set which includes all the rows that belong to the SELECT
+UNION operatorSQL Server UNION is one of the set operations that allow you to combine results of two SELECT statements into a single result set which includes all the rows that belong to the SELECT statements in the union.

-The following illustrates the syntax of the SQL Server UNION
+The following illustrates the syntax of the SQL Server UNION:

 query_1 UNION query_2